fisherleeyhl77/uav_navigation/README.md

 This repository implements the 3D Localisation, Mapping and reactive Pathplanning/Pathfollowing of the AscTec Firefly with a mounted Realsense R200 Camera.

-- For the 3D Localisation we create position data using extended kalman filtered signals from the firefly-IMU(inertial measurement unit) and camera-VO(visual odometry).
-The IMU is already built-in the Firefly.
+- For the 3D Localisation we create position data using extended kalman filtered signals from the firefly-IMU(inertial measurement unit) and camera-VO(Visual Odometry).
+The IMU is already embedded in the Firefly.
 Visual odometry is created from the realsense R200 camera.

-- 3D Mapping was first implemented with octomap.
-Later in the final version it was upgraded to RTAB-Map (Real-Time Appearance-Based Mapping) which has more features.
-Any other similar occupancy grid mappings would also work.
-Similar other depth cameras than realsense r200 would also work.
+- 3D Mapping was first implemented with octomap and the simulation still uses octomap.
+In the final version for the real world implementation we use however RTAB-Map (Real-Time Appearance-Based Mapping) instead which has more features.
+But any other similar occupancy grid mappings would also work.
+Using different depth cameras instead of the realsense r200 is also possible.

 - The reactive Pathplanning is implemented with the OMPL(Open Motion Planning Library) in Moveit!(Motion Planning Framework) using the real-time generated maps from RTAB-Map.

-- For the Pathfollowing we use the generated obstacle avoiding paths and create custom controller signals the Asctec Firefly.
+- For the Pathfollowing we use the generated obstacle avoiding paths and create custom controller signals for the AscTec Firefly.